Eric7Apps/ClimateModel/README.md

-# CommonTwo
-Commonly used source code.
+# Climate and weather model.